 I think there have been times where she may have been over-confident because according to legend she has almost been caught a few times by men chasing her around the grounds and once by two young boys from the town of Caerphilly.

-But not only that, there have been reports of ghostly soldiers parading on the battlements and as recently as the mid 1980s a couple of security guards in the castle admitted to being afraid to go into certain towers..
+But not only that... there have been reports of ghostly soldiers parading on the battlements and as recently as the mid 1980s that came to light when a couple of security guards (this time not two young local boys!) in the castle admitted to being afraid to go into certain towers.

 For those who like horse-riding (an activity that I am also partial to), there's a riding centre.
 And if you are really into the outdoor life, there's a host of activities like canoeing, quad biking, survival courses, and practically anything you can think of that can be done outdoors!
 The mind bogles!
 And when it is time to relax, there are many restaurants and not forgetting our Welsh hospitality with a variety of hotels, bed and breakfast and guest houses.